 It does cost $4 a person to get into Sliding Rock, but there is a lifeguard and open restrooms there during high season to make the visit more enjoyable.
 There are also shady areas to relax in and observation decks to watch the action.
 You and your kids will have a blast riding down this 60-foot waterfall.

 The hike to Sliding Rock is less than half a mile and is easy enough for all ages.
-This waterfall is near Slick Rock Falls and Looking Glass Falls among others.
+This waterfall is near Slick Rock Falls and Looking Glass Falls among Asheville hiking waterfalls.

 An hour from Asheville and just off the Blue Ridge Parkway is Linville Falls.
-Found in a gorge on the Linville River, this one of the most photographed waterfalls in North Carolina.
-The scene is especially breath-taking in the fall when the trees encircling the waterfall turn fiery.
+Found in a gorge on the Linville River, is one of the most photographed waterfalls in North Carolina.
+The scene is especially breathtaking in the fall when the trees encircling the waterfall turn fiery.

 There are two different hikes around the falls.
 The first is the moderate Erwins View Trail.
-This trail leaves from the Visitor’s Center and is a little over a mile and a half round trip.
+This trail leaves from the Visitor’s Center and is a little over a 1.5 miles round trip.
 The trail presents amazing and panoramic views of Linville Falls and the surrounding nature.

 The second trail is more strenuous.
 Undertaking the Linville Gorge Trail will lead you down into the gorge for closer views of the thundering waterfall.
 You can’t swim here because of the currents, but it is a great place for a picnic next to the water.
 It is easy to say that this is one of the best waterfalls near Asheville!